wadehenning/FisherRaoDistance.jl/README.md

 This is a repository for calculating the Fisher-Rao Distance between densities and performing hypothesis testing.

 # Overview
-The key advantages of using the Fisher-Rao Distance for comparing sets of data are that it can be used:
+In addition to the fact that the Fisher-Rao Distance is a proper distace metric, key advantages of using the Fisher-Rao Distance for comparing sets of data are that it can be used:
  * parametrically or non-parametrically
  * for scalar or multi-dimensional data
  * in various domains (i.e.  **R<sup>n</sup>** or **S<sup>n</sup>**  ) by changing the form of the density

+ In this current implementation, we use a nonparametric Gaussian KDE and LOOCV for calculating its bandwidth parameter.

-## Framework Usage Example
+## Example 1: Framework Usage
 For this example we generate and compare three data sets generated from a Normal Distribution in **R<sup>10</sup>** and mapped to **R**.